1hedu/GeNESis-APU2PSG/README.md

 1. <s>Fix Triangle.
 Not playing correct note lengths.</s>
 2. Complete mapping of 32 Noise sounds possible on NES.
 FM Synth to help if applicable, by layering with noise channel.

-3. Genesis/MegaDrive FM synth integration.
+3. Timbre tricks and Genesis/MegaDrive FM synth integration.

   Some possibilities: